evancohen/sonus-electron-boilerplate/README.md

 4. Say "Sonus" and then whatever you want

 ## Known issues
-As noted in Kitt-AI/snowboy#126, there are issues finding `cblas_sdot`.
-The fix mentioned there has not been tested in this repo yet.
+As noted in [snowboy#126](https://github.com/Kitt-AI/snowboy/issues/126), there are issues finding `cblas_sdot` on linux systems.
+The fix mentioned there has not been tested in this repo yet, but I'm working on a solution.